jygastaud/dagger-oh-my-zsh/README.md

 ### [Antigen](https://github.com/zsh-users/antigen)

-**Need to be tested**

-Add `antigen bundle jygastaud/dagger-oh-my-zsh` to your `.zshrc` file.
+Add `antigen bundle jygastaud/dagger-oh-my-zsh@main` to your `.zshrc` file.
 Antigen will handle cloning the plugin for you automatically the next time you start `zsh`.
-You can also add the plugin to a running ZSH with `antigen bundle gusaiani/elixir-oh-my-zsh` for testing before adding it to your `.zshrc`.
+You can also add the plugin to a running ZSH with `antigen bundle jygastaud/dagger-oh-my-zsh@main` for testing before adding it to your `.zshrc`.

 ### [Zgen](https://github.com/tarjoilija/zgen)